 I think the people of East Palestine deserve to see their president.

-Apparently, they're not gonna see Joe Biden.
+Apparently, they're not going to see Joe Biden.

 Maybe tomorrow they might get lucky and see Mayor Pete.